Code of Conduct

 COMPLIANCE WITH LAWS AND REGULATIONS

 Each employee and director has an obligation to comply with all laws, rules and regulations applicable to the Company’s operations.
 These include, without limitation (to the extent applicable), laws covering bribery and kickbacks, the development, testing, approval, manufacture, marketing and sale of our pharmaceutical products and product candidates, copyrights, trademarks and trade secrets, information privacy, insider trading, illegal political contributions, antitrust prohibitions, foreign corrupt practices, offering or receiving gratuities, environmental hazards, employment discrimination or harassment, occupational health and safety, false or misleading financial information or misuse of corporate assets.
 You are expected to understand and comply with all laws, rules and regulations that apply to your job position.
-If any doubt exists about whether a course of action is lawful, you should seek advice from your supervisor or the Company’s Chief Financial Officer or General Counsel, if any.
+If any doubt exists about whether a course of action is lawful, you should seek advice from your supervisor or the Company’s Chief Financial Officer or Compliance Officer.

 THE FOOD, DRUG AND COSMETIC ACT AND INTERACTIONS WITH THE FOOD AND DRUG ADMINISTRATION